charliegerard/dev-notes/csJargon/closure.md

 # Closure

 Closure is when a function can access its lexical scope even outside of its lexical scope.
+Other definition: **A closure is an inner function that has access to the variables in the outer function's scope.**

 ```javascript
 function foo(){